microsoft/FluidFramework/.changeset/bumpy-bump.md

 "@fluidframework/telemetry-utils": minor
 ---

+Removed `TelemetryNullLogger` class is again exported from @fluidframework/telemetry-utils

 The `TelemetryNullLogger` class has been brought back to ease the transition to `2.0.0-internal.6.x` *but is still deprecated* and will be removed in `2.0.0-internal.7.0.0`.